NadaBENTAARIT/NadaBENTAARIT/README.md

 </div>

 ### :woman_technologist: About Me :
-- :telescope: I’am a software engineering student and I'm contributing to frontend and backend for building web applications.
+- :telescope: I’am a software engineering and I'm contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.